mreetyunjaya/AWSS/README.md

 Place your Project's folder in htdocs: default: "C:\xampp\htdocs\YourProjectFolderName"

-Open browser, type: localhost/phpmyadmin, crate empty database, import your project_database.sql file to it, open your project's folder and change your project's config file to connect to MySQL's localhost: default configs are: host: "localhost" or "127.0.0.1", username: "root", password: "",(Empty_String), database name: "you_chose_dbname_in_phpmyadmin"
+Open browser, type: localhost/phpmyadmin, crate empty database, import your project_database.sql file to it, open your project's folder and change your project's config file to connect to MySQL's localhost: default configs are: host: "localhost" or "127.0.0.1", username: "root", password: "",(Empty_String), database name: "dbname_you_chose_in_phpmyadmin"

 ## Node.js on Windows